HiAS7/The-Sauce-Book-Online/_classes/Rogue.md

 and exploit a foe’s distraction.
 Once per turn, you can deal an extra 1d6 damage to one creature you hit with an attack if you have advantage on the attack roll.
-The attack must use a finesse or a ranged weapon.\
+The attack must use a finesse or a ranged weapon.<br/>
-You don’t need advantage on the attack roll if another enemy of the target is within 5 feet of it, that enemy isn’t incapacitated, and you don’t have disadvantage on the attack roll.\
+You don’t need advantage on the attack roll if another enemy of the target is within 5 feet of it, that enemy isn’t incapacitated, and you don’t have disadvantage on the attack roll.<br/>
 The amount of the extra damage increases as you gain levels in this class, as shown in the Sneak Attack column of the Rogue table.